couchrishi/sd-for-designers/backend/build-component-image/README.md

     BUILD_REGIST='your-repo-name'

+3. ** Update the service account key path in the Dockerfile

 3. ** Replace the values in the cloud-build-config.yaml file with your values (YOUR_IMAGE and YOUR_TAG can be newly added.
 You should already have the values for the other components - YOUR_HOSTNAME, YOUR_PROJECT_ID and YOUR_REPOSITORY)